wavesfi/jekyll-shell-theme/ABOUT.md

 <img src="assets/wavesfilogo.png" class="detail_header">

-# Waves Finance - A Yield Aggregating DeFi DAO
+# A Yield Aggregating DeFi DAO build on the Waves Protocol

 **Waves Finance** aims to become the first DeFi DAO build on [WAVES](https://waves.tech):

 - From the community, for the community
 - Launched via "Stake Mining"
 - Governed by DAO token holders
-- Development of WAVES DeFi DApps
+- Created to fund the development of WAVES DeFi DApps

 ### WHY?